ubports/docs.ubports.com/userguide/advanceduse/reverse-tethering.rst

 Reverse tethering
 =================

-This tutorial helps you to connect your UBports device to your computer to access the Internet on it.
+This tutorial helps you to connect your Ubuntu Touch device to your computer to access the Internet on it.
-This is useful if there is no available Wi-Fi connection or you don't have a data subscription on your UBports device.
+This is useful if there is no available Wi-Fi connection or you don't have a data subscription on your Ubuntu Touch device.

-Prerequisite: A UBports device with "USB debugging" and "Developer mode" on, attached via USB to the computer connected to the Internet.
+Prerequisite: A Ubuntu Touch device with "USB debugging" and "Developer mode" on, attached via USB to the computer connected to the Internet.

 Steps
 -----

-1. On the UBports device: ``android-gadget-service enable rndis``
+1. On the Ubuntu Touch device: ``android-gadget-service enable rndis``

 2. On your computer: get your RNDIS IP address e.g:``hostname -I``

-3. On the UBports device:
+3. On the Ubuntu Touch device:

       add a gateway: ``sudo route add default gw YOUR_COMPUTER_RNDIS_IP``